Welcome to the

 Latest news

-• Expressing the Earth World Premiere
+• Expressing the Earth Film Latest

-It explores geopoetics as the creative expression of the Earth through the eyes of painters, geologists, a slate mosaic sculptor, a dancer/choreographer, a musician/composer and an island author in stunning locations on the west and east coasts of Scotland.
+The film explores geopoetics as the creative expression of the Earth through the eyes of painters, geologists, a slate mosaic sculptor, a dancer/choreographer, a musician/composer and an island author in stunning locations on the west and east coasts of Scotland.
 In doing so its beautiful cinematography also reveals the captivating poetry of the Scottish writer and thinker Kenneth White who was born in Glasgow, grew up in Fairlie in Ayrshire and lived much of his life in France.
 Director Glenda Rome said, ‘I’ve made lots of short films but this is my first feature documentary film and it’s wonderful that it’s been so well received by four different film festivals.
 I’m really looking forward to going to Tiree for its world premiere and thereafter to its screening all over Scotland and beyond.’
 Producer Norman Bissell said, ‘ It’s very fitting that our film is being premiered on another Argyll island since much of it was shot here on the slate Isle of Luing where the Scottish Centre for Geopoetics has its base.
-I believe that it will inspire those who watch it to a greater understanding of geopoetics which offers society as a whole a better way of living on the planet.’
+I believe that it will inspire those who watch it to a greater understanding of geopoetics which offers society as a whole a better way of living on the planet.

 Join our mailing list